0atman/noboilerplate/scripts/Templates/Template.md

 [https://github.com/0atman/noboilerplate/](https://github.com/0atman/noboilerplate/)

 notes:
-Everything you see in this video: script, references, and images are part of a markdown document available freely on github under a public domain licence.
+Everything you see in this video: script, links, and images are part of a markdown document available freely on github under a public domain licence.

 ---